Maintenance

 The American Society for Health Care Engineering has asked many members what standards they use for scab patches.
 The answer is usually “we do what it takes.”
 For size of the patch, “enough is used to cover the hole.”
 For number and spacing of screws, “enough are used so that it seems secure.”
 These are the variables that the testing standards don’t account for.

 Fortunately, the Gypsum Association has provided guidance on the repair of fire-rated gypsum panel product systems.
-GA-225, Repair of Fire-Rated Gypsum Panel Product Systems should be used for guidance in the repair of fire barriers and smoke barriers.
+GA-225, Repair of Fire-Rated Gypsum Panel Product Systems should be used for guidance in the repair of fire barriers.